firelink-data/evolution/README.md

   -N, --n-threads <N_THREADS>
           Enable multithreading and set the number of threads (logical cores) to use [default: 1] -C, --thread-channel-capacity <THREAD_CHANNEL_CAPACITY>
-          The maximum amount of messages that can be accumulated in the thread channels before holding -R, --read-buffer-size <READ_BUFFER_SIZE>
+          The maximum capacity of the thread channel (in number of messages) [default: 32] -R, --read-buffer-size <READ_BUFFER_SIZE>
           The size of the read buffer used when converting (in bytes) [default: 5368709120] -W, --write-buffer-size <WRITE_BUFFER_SIZE>